ankitgargsma/smart_home/README.md

 # Components required -
 Arduino UNO
-Relay Module
+,Relay Module
-DTMF Module
+,DTMF Module
-Bluetooth Module
+,Bluetooth Module
-Jumper wires
+,Jumper wires
-Breadboard/PCB(according to your preference) Screwdriver
+,Breadboard/PCB(according to your preference) ,Screwdriver
-Electric tape for insulation
+,Electric tape for insulation
-Android App for desired option
+ and Android App for desired option.

 # DTMF Version (Instructions to operate) -
 if you press 1 – Device 1 will be ON.